What better than barbecue lamb kofte kebabs I thought, when my wife came home from the butcher with minced lamb.

 As with any pattie the key to keeping it moist and having good flavour is to have a good fat content in the pattie (approx 30%) and for this reason I like to use lamb shoulder.

-Cooking anything with minced meat on the barbecue however presents its challenges, namely how to stop your patties breaking up and falling through the grill rack and into the coals.
-Well, I've discovered the Teflon® barbecue mat to be the perfect solution.
+Cooking anything with ground meat on the barbecue however presents its challenges, namely how to stop your patties breaking up and falling through the grill rack and into the coals.
+So I don't bother with a skewer, I use a Teflon® barbecue mat.
 Just brush with oil.

 After cooking, wipe down with a damp cloth and put it in the dishwasher - magic!
 I keep barbecue mat available for these types of recipe and I have another one that is dedicated to vegetarian recipes so that when I have vegetarian guests they can enjoy the barbecue safe in the knowledge that their food has not been cooked on the same grill as meat.

-Another good way is to add an egg to the ingredients.
+Another good way great a bit more solidity to the pattie is to add an egg to the ingredients.
 I accept that an egg could make the final cooked patties quite firm but given the number of ingredients in the mix (including breadcrumbs) I think it worthy of inclusion.

 Serves:- 4 people